GrabbenD/ostree-utility/README.md

 ### Motivation

-I needed a approach which provides:
+My vision is to build a secure and minimal base system which is resilent against breakage and provides setup automation to reduce the burden of doing manual tasks.
+This can be achieved by:

+- Git.
+- Read-only system files.
+- Restore points.
+- Automatic deployment, installation & configuration.
+- Using only required components like kernel/firmware/driver, microcode and GGC.
+- Doing the rest in temporary namespaces like Podman.

+### Goal

-- Reproducible deployments
+- Reproducible deployments.
-- Versioned rollbacks
+- Versioned rollbacks.
-- Immutable filesystem
+- Immutable filesystem.
-- Distribution agnostic toolset
+- Distribution agnostic toolset.
-- Configuration management
+- Configuration management.
-- Rootfs creation via containers
+- Rootfs creation via containers.
-- Each deployment does a factory reset of system files (unless overridden)
+- Each deployment does a factory reset of system files (unless overridden).

 ### Similar projects